 There are also separate custom plans available for career coaches who wish to use Jobscan as a tool for their clients.

-The free plan, unsurprisingly, has limited functionality, but is in fact rather useful.
-You still get a resumé manager, access to lots of advice and info in the “learning center,” and five monthly comparison scans.
+The free plan, unsurprisingly, has limited functionality but is in fact rather useful.
+You still get a resumé manager, access to lots of advice and info in the “learning center,” and two monthly comparison scans.

-Once you step up to a paid plan, you get a LOT more, however.
+Once you step up to a paid plan, you get a LOT more.
 Job scans are unlimited, and there are loads of extra features including more detailed scan feedback, cover letter optimisation, suggestions for jobs that you match, and specific advice to get through Applicant Tracking Systems.

 Jobscan Free Trial

-In addition to the limited “free forever” plan, there’s also a Jobscan free trial that allows you to try almost all of the premium functionality for a one month period.
+As mentioned above, in addition to the limited “free forever” plan, there’s also a Jobscan free trial that allows you to try almost all of the premium functionality for a period of 14 days.

 When you sign up to Jobscan, you can enter all your details, but it’s quicker and easier to join up using a LinkedIn account.